amd/amd-lab-notes/profilers/README.md

 > <greek>u</greek>Prof does have initial support for AMD CDNA&trade; GPUs, however, we recommend using [Omniperf](#omniperf), [Omnitrace](#omnitrace), or [ROC-profiler](#roc-profiler) for profiling HIP workloads.

-### Other Third Party Tools
+### Other third-party tools

-In the High Performance Computing space, a number of third party profiling tools have enabled support for ROCm&trade; and AMD Instinct&trade;
+In the High Performance Computing space, a number of third-party profiling tools have enabled support for ROCm&trade; and AMD Instinct&trade;
 GPUs.
 This provides a platform for users to maintain a vendor independent approach to profiling, providing an easy-to-use and high level suite of functionality, that can potentially provide a unified profiling experience across numerous architectures.
 For users already familiar with these tools, it makes for another easy entry point into understanding performance of their